Jiang Ziya (film): Plot

 Jiang Ziya along with Shen Gongbao manage to fight off the fox spirit together, at the cost of the death of Si Bu Xiang.
 Shen Gongbao decides to sacrifice some of his power to spirit Jiang to the heavens, so he may speak to the Master, Yuanshi Tianzun.
-The Master explains that Jiang Ziya wasn't denied Godhood because he didn't kill the fox clan leader but because he was willing to risk the fate of the world to save the girl.
+The Master explains that Jiang Ziya wasn't denied godhood because he didn't kill the fox clan leader but because he was willing to risk the fate of the world to save the girl.
 Jiang Ziya convinces the Master to let him guide the girl to reincarnation, which would kill the fox spirit.

-Jiang Ziya takes Xiao Jiu to the Gate of Reincarnation, the fox spirit being held back by Shen Gongbao- however, the fox spirit manages to get past him and attack the gate.
-As the fox spirit regains her power, she explains to Jiang Ziya that originally, she had been promised Godhood but had instead been turned into a scapegoat to fight against to unite the three realms.
-Jiang Ziya attempts to save the girl, while the Master sends a guillotine to kill her.
+Jiang Ziya takes Xiao Jiu to the Gate of Reincarnation, the fox spirit being held back by Shen Gongbao – however, the fox spirit manages to get past him and attack the gate.
+As the fox spirit regains her power, she explains to Jiang Ziya that originally, she had been promised godhood but had instead been turned into a scapegoat to fight against to unite the three realms.
+Jiang Ziya also saw the truth, which was what the fox spirit said: "the so called 'Gate of Reincarnation' was actually a abyss locking up innocent souls from the wars."
+The fact that Jiang Ziya had helped the girl to enter the abyss means that she is locked in the abyss.
+Jiang Ziya attempts to save the girl, and was successful in breaking her lock, while the Master sends a guillotine to kill her.
 Jiang Ziya realises his true powers come from his self-confidence and not the will of heaven, and manages to seemingly save the girl, only for her to be killed by the guillotine.
 The Heavens applaud Jiang Ziya for killing the fox spirit and once again ask him to ascend to godhood.
-Realizing how corrupt heaven truly is, Jiang Ziya destroys the bridge between the human and heavenly realms, severing the hold between the two.
+Realizing how corrupt Heaven truly is, Jiang Ziya destroys the bridge between the human and heavenly realms, severing the hold between the two.

 Years later, Shen Gongbao tells the story of Jiang Ziya to a disciple, framing him as a true hero above all others.
-A young girl and a dog, reincarnations of Xiao Jiu and Si Bu Xiang respectively, play together.
+A young girl and a dog, reincarnations of Xiao Jiu, and Si Bu Xiang respectively, play together.

-In a Mid-credits scene, three gods are posted to guard a heavenly prison.
-In another, Jiang Ziya has dinner with Nezha.
-In an End-credits scene, the film Deep Sea is teased.
+In a mid-credits scene, three gods are posted to guard a heavenly prison.
+In another, Jiang Ziya has dinner with the characters of Ne Zha.